telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/manual-setup.md

 	</style>
 ````

 	>The above CSS rule will be applied on the `<div>` element holding the viewer object.
 The HTML elements building the viewer object will be sized based on the size of this container `<div>` element.
-To make the viewer fit in other container, use *position:relative* and provide width and height values.
+To make the viewer fit in another container, use *position:relative* and provide width and height values.

 1. The HTML page that we have just created should look like this: